 ENTRY: This contest is free for all participants.
 There is no entry fee.
 One film per filmmaker.
 Current or past Colorlab employees may not enter.
 Films released at any time prior to the restriction period will not be considered.

 The panel (Colorlab staff) will choose approximately ten finalists.
 The panel will hold a private screening and blind vote to choose one Grand Prize winner for each category.
-Films will be judged based 50% on overall narrative qualities (story, impact, enjoyment, etc.) as well as 50% on production qualities (visual aesthetics, sound, acting, etc.).
+Films will be judged based 50% by an overall score (based on story, impact, enjoyment, etc.) as well as 50% on production qualities (visual aesthetics, sound, acting, etc.).
 Participation at the screening is not mandatory for Grand Prize eligibility, however it may be used as a tiebreaker in the judging process.

 ADDITIONAL CONDITIONS: As the filmmaker, you agree to the following statements: I have the right to claim this film as my creation and am not violating the rights of another by entering this contest.
 Copyrighted, trademarked, licensed, or otherwise protected material has not been used in my film without consent.
 It is my responsibility for obtaining express written permissions, where applicable.